-These chicken and bell pepper tacos are loaded with all things good- juicy, smoky-sweet chicken, colorful bell peppers, creamy guacamole and salty cojita cheese.
+These chipotle chicken and bell pepper tacos are loaded with all things good- juicy, smoky-sweet chicken, colorful bell peppers, creamy guacamole and salty cotija cheese.
 And the best part?
 You can have them on the table in about an hour!

 Perfect.
 Weeknight.
 Dinner.